Baptisteismd/open-swag-software/README.md

 A Flask API acts as a central hub, managing communication between the graphical interface and the AI model while maintaining a JSON-based record of the last five exchanges to ensure contextual continuity.

-Each role (friend, girlfriend, coach) comes with predefined directives, allowing the AI to adopt the appropriate tone and style for each interaction.
+Each role (friend, teacher, coach) comes with predefined directives, allowing the AI to adopt the appropriate tone and style for each interaction.

 ---